garv-makkar/garv-makkar/ReadMe.md

 # 💫 About Me:
-As a passionate Computer Science student, I specialize in the Machine Learning and Data science domain.
-My interest in this field motivates me to solve complex problems, as demonstrated through my internships and projects.
-It feels good to explore innovative tech solutions, whether it's through building DBMS systems, web development, or machine learning projects.
-There's also a keen interest in finance and the stock market, paired with a love for sports, especially football.
-Always eager to connect with like-minded individuals and explore innovative tech solutions together!
+- Passionate Computer Science student specializing in Machine Learning and Data Science.
+- GitHub Profile: github.com/garv-makkar
+- Other Interests: Finance and Stock Market, Sports, especially football.
+- Always eager to connect with like-minded individuals and explore innovative tech solutions together!

 # 💻 Tech Stack:
 ### Most Used Languages